 As a new comic, you probably will get 3 to 5 minutes on stage.
 Comedy clubs are serious about the time allowed.
 At most places you will get a light alerting you there is a minute left.
 If you go over your time that is called “running the light” and is frowned upon.

 It’s no sin to leave the stage with some time left.
 It is to go over your time.
 When timing yourself, leave some room for laughs.
-But don’t count on laughs, especially your first time.

 Cut out wasted words